The meaning of animals in dreams according to indigenous traditions

 The bison represents abundance.

-The snake symbolizes renewal.
+The snake evokes renewal.

-The falcon recalls the action.
+The falcon reminds us of action.

 The caribou symbolizes endurance.

 In the Indigenous worldview, dreams are part of the great circle of life.
-They sometimes invite us to listen to the symbols of nature and to reflect on what these images can reveal on each person's path.
+They sometimes invite us to listen to the symbols of nature and to reflect on what these images can reveal about each person's path.